How did everything begin?

 of the atmosphere to increase.

-the oxygen may have been created by the ultraviolet light of
+some of the oxygen may have been created by the ultraviolet

-the Sun that disperses water and produces oxygen and ozone.
+light of the Sun that disperses water and produces oxygen

-It would rather be a strange combination if there was no
+and ozone.
+It would rather be a strange combination if there

-free oxygen in the earth's atmosphere, when it must have
+was no free oxygen in the earth's atmosphere, when it must

 together with hydrogen.
 This selective appearance has hardly